jwstegemann/fritz2-docs/Repositories.md

 ### QueryRepository

-When creating a `QueryRepository` you can define a type describing the queries done by this repository and a function how to execute the query defined by a given instance of this query-type.
+When creating a `QueryRepository`, you can define a type describing the queries which are done by this repository, and a function for executing the query defined by a given instance of this query-type.

 ```kotlin
 data class PersonQuery(val namePrefix: String? = null)